loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 closures.
 The existential quantification is there because the structure of the environment is unknown for the callee.
-Now we can see why type variables must have kind $omega$; if they had kind $known$, then $*(A times.circle gamma)$ would be ill-kinded, and we would have no way of representing the environment in the type.
+Now we can see why type variables must have kind $omega$; if they had kind $known$, then $*(A times.circle gamma)$ would be ill-kinded, and we would not be able to represent the environment in the type.

 Values and commands need to be transformed as well to ensure that they match the types.